indigotech/onboard-leonardo-cassiano/README.md

 To run the project it is necessary to open the project with android studio or Xcode, after that, it is possible to use your own device or a emulated virtual device, that must be inicialized before running the aplication in a terminal.

-To do so, open a terminal inside the project and run the following commando:
+To do so, open a terminal inside the project and run the following command:

 npx react-native start